-- 1.7 During Restricted Wind Tunnel Testing, a single run will be deemed to commence each time the air speed rises above 5m/s and will end the first time thereafter when the air speed falls below 5m/s. - During Restricted Wind Tunnel Testing only one model may be used per run and only one model change is permitted per team per 24 hour period.
-Compliance with this restriction will be determined upon the time elapsed between the wind speed exceeding 5m/s with successive models, not upon the occupancy of the wind tunnel test section by successive models.
+- 1.6 The RWTT fluid must be air at atmospheric pressure. - 1.7 During RWTT, a single run will be deemed to commence each time the wind tunnel air speed rises above 5m/s and will end the first time thereafter when the wind tunnel air speed falls below 5m/s. - During RWTT only one model may be used per run and only one model change is permitted per competitor per 24 hour period.
+Compliance with this restriction will be determined upon the time elapsed between the wind tunnel air speed exceeding 5m/s with successive models, not upon the occupancy of the wind tunnel test section by successive models.
 For the avoidance of doubt, a model in this context is defined by its underlying spine, motors and sensors.
-Detail changes to the aerodynamic configuration of a given model remaining in the wind tunnel are permitted. - 1.9 During Restricted Wind Tunnel Testing, once the air speed rises above 5m/s the bodywork, sprung suspension and brake system air ducts of the test car or subcomponent must remain fixed until the air speed returns below 1m/s with the exception of any freedom set out in section 6.
+Detail changes to the aerodynamic configuration of a given model remaining in the wind tunnel are permitted. - 1.9 During RWTT, once the wind tunnel air speed rises above 5m/s the bodywork, sprung suspension and brake system air ducts of the scale model must remain fixed until the wind tunnel air speed returns below 1m/s with the exception of any freedom set out in Section 6.

-2. Restricted CFD Simulations
+2. Restricted CFD (RCFD) simulations